Dewberry/pfra-hydromet/docs/quickstart.md

 #### Optional Features

-Check functions for defalut options for using a known seed, testing, debuggging, etc. (e.g. `seed=88`)
+Check functions for default options for using a known seed, testing, debugging, etc. (e.g. `seed=88`)